tatethurston/nextjs-routes/README.md

 ## Getting Started 🚀

-1. `yarn nextjs-routes`.
+1. Run `yarn nextjs-routes`.
 This will generate `nextjs-routes.d.ts`.
 Whenever you change your routes, run this command again.
+2. Replace imports of `next/link` with `nextjs-routes/link` and `next/router` with `nextjs-routes/router`.
-2. That's it!
-The types for `next/link` and `next/router` have been augmented to verify valid routes are passed.
+3. That's it! `nextjs-routes` reexports from next with types for `next/link` and `next/router` that have been augmented to verify valid route arguments.
 No more broken links, and you get route autocompletion 🙌.

 ## Examples 🛠